 4. What’s In It for Them

 Give honest answers that highlight what is best for the company.
-It’s great that this may be the perfect position for you, but what's in it for them?
-You bring a lot of experience to the role, and can share as much or as little as they like, either way they will be getting a lot of candidate for the money and you look forward to adding value that others cannot.
+It’s great that this may be the perfect position for you, but what’s in it for them?
+You bring a lot of experience to the role and can share as much or as little as they like; either way, they will be getting a lot of candidate for the money and you can look forward to adding value that others cannot.

 At some point, any trick you use to take the focus off your age is just that, a trick.
-When you eventually meet the hiring manager, it will likely be clear that you are older than you presented on your resume, and that's not a positive way to start the relationship.
+When you eventually meet the hiring manager, in person or on a video call, it will likely be clear that you are older than you presented on your resume.
+That is not a positive way to start the relationship.
 Instead, focus on your strengths, address issues head-on, and be open minded to new experiences.

 Photo credit:Career advice | Finding a job | Job search advice